Taxxx/javaee-6-demos/ws-jaxws-client/README.md

 I added the maven surefire report plugin as well, so, running the command `mvn site`, maven will generate a report with the results of all executed tests.
-Run the command and opent the HTML file in `target/site/index.html`.
+Run the command and open the HTML file in `target/site/index.html`.

 # Further reading